Manage your volume

 • LOCATION : The location of the volume

-For more information on additional optional flags, see Google Cloud SDK documentation on volumes .
+For more information about additional optional flags, see Google Cloud SDK documentation on deleting volumes .

 What's next